‘Hysteria’ Has Been Used Against BIWOC For Centuries — But Its Impact Lives On

 As we cast our gaze forward, the past 18 months have been promoted as the global racial reckoning.
 It's easy to think that this is a painful lesson that society has learned from, evident in a sea of black squares on Instagram and the start of accountability taking place in several organisations.

-Yet, when First Nations women and WOC share their lived stories — in our workplaces, our doctor's offices, on our social media platforms, and perhaps most sadly, in our closest relationships — we learn that the 'hysterical female' stereotype continues to taint our daily experiences.
+Yet, when WOC share their lived stories — in our workplaces, our doctor's offices, on our social media platforms, and perhaps most sadly, in our closest relationships — we learn that the 'hysterical female' stereotype continues to taint our daily experiences.
 Allyship seems to disappear as our complaints are ignored, our validity questioned, and we're accused of being 'too sensitive'.

 Hysteria's impact on First Nations women in Australia